Zuo Chan, Sitting Meditation

 The Chan Philosophy of Void

-The Prajnaparamita sutras are largely based on the philosophy of void and bodhisattvas developed by the Indian philosopher Nagarjuna (150 – 250 CE).
+The Prajnaparamita sutras are largely based on the philosophy of emptiness or void and bodhisattvas developed by the Indian philosopher Nagarjuna (150 – 250 CE).
 Prajnaparamita refers to transcendent wisdom, the goddess that embodies this wisdom, and a body of about forty early Indian sutras composed between 100 BCE and 600 CE.
 The Prajñāpāramitāhṛdaya, “Heart of the Perfection of Wisdom,” known as the Heart Sutra, is the most widely known Mahayana scripture.

 The Heart Sutra is a very short poem, when translated from the original Sanskrit, about 260 Chinese characters.
 The poem is mainly based on the much longer Prajnaparamita sutras.
 It was written from the second to the fourth century CE, translated into standard Chinese form by the renowned traveller, writer and translator Xuanzang (c.
 602-664 CE), and is today recited by many schools of Buddhism throughout Asia, including Chan and Zen schools.

 Transcendent wisdom, or prajna, is the insight into reality that realizes that all is void, impermanent, and suffering.
 The Diamond Sutra, or Vajracchedikā Prajñāpāramitā Sūtra (The Diamond That Cuts Through Illusions) in Sanskrit, printed in 868 CE, is the oldest known printed book in the world.
 By tradition it was written by the legendary Indian alchemist Nagarjuna, the fourteenth patriarch of Chan Buddhism and first teacher of void, but its real authors remain unknown.